 The real winner of this recipe is the flavor and the texture.
 I discuss this at length in the peanut butter swirl brownie post, which this recipe is based on, but the use of melted chocolate AND cocoa powder along with butter makes for great chocolate flavor and a fudgy texture.

-IF you want super duper fudgy small batch brownies, I highly recommend cooling and storing the brownies in the fridge.
+Fridge Recommended: IF you want super duper fudgy small batch brownies, I highly recommend cooling and storing the brownies in the fridge.
 This prevents them from drying out and retains an unreal fudge-like texture.
-I have kept these at room temperature many times, however, and while they aren’t as fudgy, they are still excellent, intensely chocolatey brownies and do not suffer one bit.
+I have kept these at room temperature many times, however, and while they aren’t quite as fudgy, they are still excellent, intensely chocolatey brownies and do not suffer one bit.
+They’ll last up to a week in the fridge and about 3 days at room temperature.
+3+ months in the freezer!

 More Brownie Recipes: